MaxLogic/maxEventNexus/spec.md

 1. **Handler lifetime**

-   * Returned `IMLSubscription` is reference‑counted; releasing it auto‑unsubscribes.
+   * Returned `ImaxSubscription` is reference‑counted; releasing it auto‑unsubscribes.
    * **Object-method liveness:** For object‑method handlers, the bus stores `{CodePtr, WeakTarget}` and reconstructs the method pointer at dispatch time.
      - **Delphi 12+**: `WeakTarget` = `System.WeakReference.TWeakReference<TObject>`.
 On invoke, `TryGetTarget` must succeed; otherwise the call is skipped and the subscription is **pruned lazily**.
      - **FPC 3.2.2**: `WeakTarget` = lightweight registry (pointer → generation).
 On object finalization, the instance’s generation increments.
 On invoke, if `{Ptr, GenAtSubscribe}` ≠ current generation, skip and **prune lazily**.